 The rarity and complexity of PSC makes it a challenging disease to treat.
 There are no FDA approved treatments for PSC, and most patients are doomed to face disease progression with eventual worsening of symptoms, dramatically reduced quality of life and an eventual liver transplant.
 The disease often reoccurs after transplant, causing the cycle to begin again.

-There is increasing evidence that dysbiosis of the gut microbiota, leading to disruptions in the "liver/gut axis" as well as immune mechanisms play an essential role in the pathogenesis of primary sclerosing cholangitis.
+The Gut/Liver Relationship There is increasing evidence that dysbiosis of the gut microbiota, leading to disruptions in the "liver/gut axis" as well as immune mechanisms play an essential role in the pathogenesis of primary sclerosing cholangitis.
 The cause and effect between dysbiosis in the gut microbiome, immunie mechanisms, liver/gut axis disruption, and bile duct injury has yet to be established.
 There are potential non-immune mechanisms that play a role in the pathogenesis of this liver disease.
 These include a toxic agent, possibly liberated by gut bacteria or ischemic injury.
-There have been many trials of pharmacological agents of which none have shown resolution in the effects of primary sclerosing cholangitis.
+There have been many trials of pharmacological agents of which none have shown resolution in the effects of primary sclerosing cholangitis, except one.

+Treatment There is one promising therapy for PSC, oral vancomycin, that has shown efficacy for many patients in clinical settings and in retrospective clinical trials.
 Since 1993, Dr. Kenneth Cox and a handful of other doctors have been successfully using the antibiotic vancomycin off-label to effectively treat and manage PSC.
 As word spreads of oral vancomycin's effectiveness, more and more PSC patients are able to pause their PSC progression and no longer require an eventual transplant.
+As a result, oral vancomycin has become the standard of care for patients in several health care institutions such as Stanford Health Care, Sutter Health, UCLA and Texas Children's Hospital.

 But when doctors account for these factors and prescribe vancomycin according to its best practices, it can stop, slow, or even reverse the progression of PSC.